Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project

-To assess the speed of GENERAL and compare it against the conventional bellwether, we ran both defect prediction and project health estimation framework of \fig{GENERAL} on a sixteen core machine running at 2.3GHz with 32GB of RAM to measure their run time.
+To assess the speed of STABILIZER and compare it against the conventional bellwether, we ran both defect prediction and project health estimation case study on the STABILIZER framework on a sixteen core machine running at 2.3GHz with 32GB of RAM to measure their run time.
 We also measure the number of comparisons performed in conventional bellwether and our proposed model on both frameworks.

-\fig{compare} shows the median (over multiple runs) number of comparisons required for finding a bellwether project using conventional bellwether vs GENERAL for different community sizes ranging from 45 to 1200 projects for both case studies (for defect prediction maximum was 711 projects).
+\fig{compare} shows the median (over multiple runs) number of comparisons required for finding a bellwether project using conventional bellwether vs STABILIZER for different community sizes ranging from 45 to 1200 projects for both case studies (for defect prediction maximum was 711 projects).
 The {\textbf{Green}} and the {\textbf{Black}} lines show the number of comparisons required for conventional bellwether on the defect prediction and project health estimation case study, respectively.
-Simultaneously, the {\textbf{Blue}} and the {\textbf{Red}} line show the number of comparisons for our GENERAL algorithm.
+Simultaneously, the {\textbf{Blue}} and the {\textbf{Red}} line show the number of comparisons for our STABILIZER algorithm.
 Here the y-axis is plotted in a log scale while the numbers shown are the actual number of comparisons performed.

 Similarly, \fig{compare_time} shows the median run time required for finding a bellwether.
 We can see from \fig{compare} and \fig{compare_time}, with increasing community size, the number of comparisons and run-time time increases rapidly for the conventional bellwether method.
-In contrast, GENERAL requires a relatively small number of comparisons and run-time (it increases less than linearly).
+In contrast, STABILIZER requires a relatively small number of comparisons and run-time (it increases less than linearly).

-In summary, GENERAL's run-time increases less-than-linearly as the project community size increases.
-GENERAL is very efficient, requiring less than an hour to terminate for both case studies (756 and 1628 Github projects for defect prediction and project health estimate).
-Those run-times are 29 to 104 times faster than those seen in Krishna et al.'s BELLWETHER algorithm (the prior state-of-the-art in this area~\cite{krishna2018bellwethers}).
+In summary, STABILIZER will scale to a large space of projects.
+Its run-time increases less-than-linearly as the project community size increases.
+STABILIZER is very efficient, requiring less than an hour to terminate for both case studies (756 and 1628 Github projects for defect prediction and project health estimate).
+Those run-times are 29 to 104 times faster than those seen in Krishna et al.'s BELLWETHER algorithm (the prior SOTA in this area~\cite{krishna2018bellwethers}).